Shagital/adonisjs-crud-generator/README.md

 ## Available Commands
 - `node ace crud:controller tableName`: This creates controller file and route
 - `node ace crud:model tableName`: This creates model file node ace relationships
-- `adonis crud:permission tableName`: This creates migration file for crud permissions
+- `node ace crud:permission tableName`: This creates migration file for crud permissions
 - `node ace crud:view tableName`: This creates vue files
 - `node ace crud:init tableName`: This runs all of the above commands

 ## Options
-- `--connection`: This option allows you specify which DB connection to use for the command e.g `adonis crud:controller tableName --connection=sqlite`
+- `--connection`: This option allows you specify which DB connection to use for the command e.g `node ace crud:controller tableName --connection=sqlite`
 >NB: The connection must have been defined in `config/database.ts`

 - `--migrate`: This option is available for the `crud:generate` and `crud:permission` commands.
 It tells the system to automatically run the newly created migration files.